National Antiviral Service Cymru (NAVS)

 A decision aid (only accessible from an NHS Wales networked computer) has been developed to help maximise Paxlovid▼® use.

 The eligibility criteria are specified in the UK-wide Clinical Commissioning Policy and are available in this NAVS table.

 Healthcare professionals should use the information in the UK-wide Clinical Commissioning Policy to decide whether a patient is likely to be eligible for treatment.
 Where a healthcare professional considers a patient may be eligible for treatment, they can refer them for review by NAVS via an online portal.
-Patients cannot self-refer via this route, and should be directed to call NHS 111 Wales.
+Patients can self-refer via the Self-Referral Portal or can call NHS 111 Wales.